Why Should I Use Notifications in Project Management Software?

 Managing notifications in project management software

 While notifications are a great way to stay on top of your project, they can get overwhelming if not properly managed.
-For this reason, it’s important that your project management software allows you to customize notifications to suit the needs of your business, project, and schedule.
+For this reason, it’s crucial that your project management software allows you to customize notifications to suit the needs of your business, project, and schedule.

 You should also be able to choose how you receive your notifications.
 If you have multiple email addresses, you need to be able to specify where to send notifications.